GalaxyGorilla/exometer_http_get/README.md

 curl -i http://localhost:8080/erlang/memory
 ```

 Of course you can also check it in your browser.
-It is highly recommended to use JSON support, e.g. JSON View or similar to make the metrics browsable.
+It is highly recommended to use JSON support, e.g. the JSON View extension or similar to make the metrics browsable.

 ```
 {
-    description: "Memory usage of BEAM in bytes",
+    description: "Memory usage of BEAM",
-    type: "gauge",
+    type: "byte",
     datapoints: {
         total: 32647912
     }
 }
 ```

 Subpaths are possible, hence you can query `http://localhost:8080/erlang` which will retrieve all metrics which have `/erlang` as prefix.
-Additionally the complete path of every metric will be part of the JSON objects such that it is easy to find single metrics.
+Additionally the complete URL of every metric will be part of each JSON object such that it is easy to find and browse them (using a browser extension of your choice).

+The `description` and `type` fields are not displayed if their values are not present in the subscription call or empty!

 Also datapoints can be provided as http parameter, e.g. `http://localhost:8080/erlang/memory?datapoint=total`, such that the corresponding metric value is returned without any further JSON structure around it.
 This makes scripting with e.g. curl for monitoring purposes very easy.